Check Engine Light Still On After Filling Coolant: What’s Going On!

 6. Thermostat Is Stuck

-The engine thermostat is a temperature-controlled valve located between the engine and the radiator.
+The engine thermostat is a temperature-controlled valve located between the engine and radiator.
+You can find thermostat near the water pump.
+It is on the cylinder head where the radiator hose connects.

-If the engine thermostat is stuck in the closed position, the engine will overheat and turn on the check engine light.
+If the thermostat valve is stuck closed, the engine will overheat.
+The check engine light will turn on.

-To learn more about the T-stat of the engine, you can read my guide on the P0128 code.
+To learn more about the engine T-stat, read my guide on code P0128.

 7. Malfunctioning Engine Coolant Temperature Sensor